The PEAK has a New Look

-At $549, this model has an incredible value.
+At under $500, this model is an incredible value.
 If you're new to the sport and looking for a good way to get started, this is a good option for you.
 However, if you're interested in higher performance and need a board that is a bit more speedy, we recommend the Hala Carbon Straight Up or the Isle Explorer.
 These boards are more expensive, but they also have a more competitive silhouette.

 The PEAK blew away our expectations and turned heads on the beach.
 Plus, if we would have had a style metric, this model certainly would have won the category.
 An excellent model for beginners who don't plan on speeding around the water, the PEAK won't break the bank either.